Melania Trump Lawsuit Update: First Lady ‘Plans To Cash In’ — A ‘FLOTUS First’

 — NPR (@NPR) February 8, 2017

-Melania’s lawsuit reads in part that she “had the unique, once-in-a-lifetime opportunity, as an extremely famous and well-known person, as well as a former professional model, brand spokesperson and successful businesswoman, to launch a broad-based commercial brand in multiple product categories, each of which could have garnered multi-million dollar business relationships for a multi-year term during which Plaintiff is one of the most photographed women in the world.”
+Melania’s lawsuit reads in part that she “had the unique, once-in-a-lifetime opportunity, as an extremely famous and well-known person, as well as a former professional model, brand spokesperson, and successful businesswoman, to launch a broad-based commercial brand in multiple product categories, each of which could have garnered multi-million dollar business relationships for a multi-year term during which Plaintiff is one of the most photographed women in the world.”

 The Washington Post countered prevailing reports with new information from the Trump camp.
 In a Monday update on Melania Trump’s lawsuit, WAPO said reps of the first lady said she has “no intentions” to profit from her public position.